BAYSIDE PROJECTS

 14 - Religious Institutions: Are Licensed or Granted an Official Exempt

 In some states, institutions offering faith-based education are not required to apply for a state license.
 Instead, they submit an affidavit and specific documentation, such as the catalog, in order to receive an exception letter.
-These institutions and able to pursue accreditation with faith-based specific accrediting agencies and apply for federal financial aid for programs that qualify.
+These institutions are able to pursue accreditation with faith-based specific accrediting agencies and apply for federal financial aid for programs that qualify.

 Getting Started with Your Institution's Accreditation